 - Hard feelings or resentment towards our spouse

 - Overwhelming conditions for either spouse

 When I think about the periods of my marriage where I played the game of Tug ‘O War, I think of household chores or parenting.

 I’ve felt I was doing more, which then caused my attitude to change toward my spouse.
-Instead of having the mindset of serving, I was thinking I was master.
+Instead of having the mindset of serving, I was thinking I was the master.